Carl Bridge (Ritual/Music Design and Coordination)

 Steve is a conservation biologist who has for several years explored the connections between community and humanity’s relationship with the natural world.
 These explorations have drawn him to percussion (largely in the West African tradition), dance, voice, and service as a focus for community empowerment and expression.
-He has lived in the Middlebury area of Vermont for the past 33 years and has presented and played numerous support roles at drum and dance festivals around the U.S. He’s also a poet, birder, gardener, woodworker, and teacher.
+Having finally achieved his life-long goal of retirement, he now lives in the Hilltown region of western Massachusetts.
+He has presented and played numerous support roles at drum and dance festivals around the U.S. He’s also a poet, birder, gardener, woodworker, and teacher.
 He’s generally thought to be harmless, although his nicknames include “Steve the Mean” and “the Trombulator,” so don’t say you weren’t warned.

 Lela Tutka (Scholarships, Crew Leader Point)

 Yuri Tutka (Fire Tending Lead)

 Yuri is an aspiring creative artist and builder of all things buildable.
-He has spent the past several years removing himself from the corporate world while he and his wife Lela built their personal home/sanctuary in the woods of Southern New Jersey.
-This has given him the time and energy to become more involved with and give back to the community that has become his family.
-Yuri is leading our amazing fire affinity group – their work feeds our magic!
+After spending several years removing himself from the corporate world, he and his family built their personal home/sanctuary in the woods of Southern New Jersey, which led to the construction field over 20 years ago.
+He now resides in Worthington, MA, among close friends and community.
+This is a wonderful opportunity to be more involved with and give back to the community that has become his family.
+Yuri is also leading our amazing fire affinity group – their work feeds our magic!